11 Abandoned Mansions and Their Creepy Histories

 This castle doesn’t have a morbid history so much as a historically interesting one.
 According to Jane Bannerman, granddaughter-in-law of the builder, Frank Bannerman VI, the mansion was built on Pollepel Island in the Hudson River as a place to store arms for sale.
 A bit of folklore from the Indigenous tribes of the island survives, including the legend of naming the island after the story of a girl named Pell who was rescued and swept to safety on the island by her heroic sweetheart.
 The American Revolution saw the island and its surrounding waters outfitted with booby traps called “chevaux-de-frise“—translating to Frisian horses—to block British ships.

 In 1900, once the Bannermans owned the island, they built the Scottish-style mansion (or armory!) and even allowed various charity groups to visit the beautiful island in the summer.
 Frank Bannerman’s wife maintained beautiful grounds on the island, some of which still exist even after a destructive fire in 1969.
 Today, The Bannerman Castle Trust works to restore the building, promote tourism and preserve the history of the island and structure.
-While this home doesn’t necessarily seem haunted, these infamous houses of history and abandoned churches will definitely give you the spooky fix you’re searching for.
+While this home doesn’t necessarily seem haunted, these abandoned churches will definitely give you the spooky fix you’re searching for.

 Los Feliz Mansion